DC Universe's Titans will stream on Netflix internationally

 The superhero show, whose Netflix availability was previously reported by Variety and confirmed to CNET by both Warner Bros. and Netflix, will debut on DC Universe on Oct.
 12 and run for 11 episodes.

 The series stars Brenton Thwaites as Dick Grayson, Teagan Croft as Raven, Ryan Potter as Beast Boy and Anna Diop as Starfire in a darker, gritty take of the Teen Titans team previously seen in two animated series and comic books.
-The trailer even has explicit language, specifically an upset Grayson in his Robin outfit, proclaiming "F*ck Batman."
+The trailer even has explicit language, specifically in a scene showing an upset Grayson in his Robin outfit, proclaiming "F*ck Batman."

 The DC Universe service launched in September with a variety of movies, TV shows, animated series and comics from DC's extensive catalog, including lots of vintage Batman, Superman and Wonder Woman content.
 The service costs $8 per month or $75 per year.